corda/corda-docs-portal/content/en/docs/corda-enterprise/4.0/performance-testing/running-jmeter-corda.md

 ## JMeter Corda Wrapper Arguments

-The JMeter Corda wrappper understands the following optional arguments:
+The JMeter Corda wrapper understands the following optional arguments:

 `-?`, `-h`, `--help`This will print a help text for the JMeter Corda wrapper arguments and also trigger printing of the JMeter help text`-Xssh`This tells the wrapper to set up SSH tunnels.
 It takes a list of host names as argument.
 See [SSH Tunnel Set-Up](#ssh-tunnel) for